Go to the Students section

 If you have been in care since the age of fourteen, are eligible for support from the Student Loans Company or NHS Business Services Authority and your household income is less than £40,000 per annum - you may be eligible for the Transition from Care Bursary of £2,000 a year.

-This bursary is paid out in two equal installments, as follows:
+This bursary is paid out in two equal installments in November 2020 and January 2021.

 If you are irreconcilably estranged from both your parents, you are a UK student who is under 25 and you are considering full-time undergraduate study at Oxford Brookes, there is a lot of additional support that the University can offer you.